iampjeetsingh/IIIT-Una-App/README.md

 # Features

 The College App has a variety of features that make it a valuable tool for students.
-Some of the key features include:
+Some key features include:

 ### 1. Grades / Results